Ramin-RX7/Shifty/objects/objects.md

 `attributes` will be another mapping that holds the attribute names as the key and a OMV as it's value.
 The reason is that the attribute will hold an object and that object must follow the convention used for any other object in the language.
 We can also have the value as a `Ref` object.
 ### const
-this key will declare whether this object is constant or not (read more about constants [here](//docs/Principals/objects/constants.md))
+this key will declare whether this object is constant or not (read more about constants [[constants]])
 ### reference count
 Number of references this object currently has.